police-boxHistory and versioning

 How to return to editing mode

-To exit the History mode and return to normal editing mode, just click on History again.
+To exit the History mode and return to normal editing mode, select the Back to editor button located in the top left.

 What happens to the history if you copy a project?